Open-Data-Product-Initiative/Standard-components/source/index.html.md

     content: Standard components with extensions from vendors
 ---

-# Standardized Extensions for Data Economy Specifications
+# Standardized Core Components and Extensions for Data Economy Specifications

-A library of standardized extentions to be used for example in Data Contracts and Data Product Sopecications.
+A library of standardized core components and extentions to be used for example in Data Contracts and Data Product Sopecications.
 Solution vendors are invited to add extensions.

 # Core Components